countable-web/open-source-corporation/product/engineering/TRAINING.md

 If you want to learn Linux deeply after doing the above, it's hard to beat compiling your own kernel and assembling your own userland.
   * LFS The Book http://www.linuxfromscratch.org/lfs/view/stable/

+## Startup Tactics

+These apply quite generally to the kind of product development we take on. https://www.startupschool.org/latest